the-turing-way/.github/CODE_OF_CONDUCT.md

 * written or verbal comments which have the effect of excluding people on the basis of membership in any specific group
 * causing someone to fear for their safety, such as through stalking, following, or intimidation
 * violent threats or language directed against another person
-* the display of sexual or violent images
+* display of sexual or violent images
 * unwelcome sexual attention
 * nonconsensual or unwelcome physical contact
 * sustained disruption of talks, events or communications